San Marino: Sport

-In San Marino football is the most popular sport.
+In San Marino, football is the most popular sport.
 Basketball and volleyball are also popular.
 The three sports have their own federations, the San Marino Football Federation, the San Marino Basketball Federation and the San Marino Volleyball Federation.

-The San Marino national football team has had little success, being made up of part-timers, such as local plumbers and farmers.
-Never qualifying for a major tournament, and recording only one win in over 25 years of its history, a 1–0 victory in 2004 against Liechtenstein.
-They have drawn four more, with their most notable result being a 1993 0–0 draw with Turkey during the European qualifiers for the 1994 FIFA World Cup.
-In the same qualifying competition Davide Gualtieri scored a goal 8.3 seconds into a match against England; this goal held the record for the fastest in international football until 2016.
-San Marino has a club in the Italian league system called A.S.D.V.
+San Marino has a club in the Italian football league system called A.S.D.V.
 San Marino and a domestic amateur league, the Campionato Sammarinese, whose teams also participate in European club competitions.
 Together with Italy, San Marino held the 2019 UEFA European Under-21 Championship, with teams playing at the Stadio Olimpico in Serravalle.
-With Italy being the sole automatic qualifiers, the Sammarinese team was not participating in the final tournament.
+With Italy being the sole automatic qualifiers, the Sammarinese team did not participate in the final tournament.
+The San Marino national football team has had little success, being made up of part-timers.
+The team has never qualified for a major tournament, and has recorded only three wins in the more than 25 years of its history.
+The first two,1–0 victories over Liechtenstein; the first came in a 2004 friendly, and the second, their first competitive victory, came during the group stage of the 2024–25 UEFA Nations League.

+San Marino national football team's third win, a 3–1 victory against Liechtenstein was their first ever away victory.
+This carried additional prestige as it secured San Marino's promotion to league C for the 2026–27 UEFA Nations league, the greatest achievement in the team's history.
+They have drawn four more times, with their most notable result being a 1993 0–0 draw with Turkey during the European qualifiers for the 1994 FIFA World Cup.
+In the same qualifying competition, Davide Gualtieri scored a goal 8.3 seconds into a match against England; this goal held the record for the fastest in international football until 2016.